pymupdf/PyMuPDF/docs/shape.rst

   * For render mode 2, the glyphs are filled and stroked, using both color parameters and the specified border width.
 You can use this value to simulate **bold text** without using another font: choose the same value for *fill* and *color* and an appropriate value for *border_width*.
   * For render mode 3, the glyphs are neither stroked nor filled: the text becomes invisible.

-  The following examples use border_width=0.3, together with a fontsize of 15.
+  The following examples use border_width=0.02 (2% of the fontsize), together with a fontsize of 15.
 Stroke color is blue and fill color is some yellow.

   .. image:: images/img-rendermode.*